erdemiraysu/erdemiraysu/README.md

 ## Hi I'm Aysu Erdemir👋

-🔭 I’m a staff scientist who enjoys working with health data
+🔭 I’m a research scientist who enjoys working with health data

-🌱 I’m an academic seeking a career shift into industry as data scientist
+🌱 I’m an academic seeking a career shift into industry as a data scientist

 👯 I’m looking to collaborate on exciting projects

-🤔 I’m looking for help with finding a good speech rhythm measure
+🤔 Currently, I’m looking for help with finding a good speech rhythm measure

 💬 Ask me about music, art and data